isc-projects/bind9/doc/arm/reference.rst

 functionality; thus, for example, all statements that control the handling of queries or of zone transfers are respectively tagged under **query** and **transfer**.

+:ref:`dnssec_tag_statements` are those that relate to or control DNSSEC.

+:ref:`logging_tag_statements` relate to or control logging, and typically only appear in a logging block.

+:ref:`query_tag_statements` relate to or control queries.

+:ref:`server_tag_statements` relate to or control server behavior, and typically only appear in a server block.

+:ref:`transfer_tag_statements` relate to or control zone transfers.

+:ref:`view_tag_statements` relate to or control view selection criteria, and typically only appear in a view block.

+:ref:`zone_tag_statements` relate to or control zone behavior, and typically only appear in a zone block.

+:ref:`deprecated_tag_statements` are those that are now deprecated, but are included here for historical reference.

-The following table lists all statements permissible in :file:`named.conf`; the next section groups the statements by tag.
+The following table lists all statements permissible in :file:`named.conf`, with their associated tags; the next section groups the statements by tag.
 Please note that these sections are a work in progress.

 .. namedconf:statementlist::